Collateral protagonist

 No hay anuncios

-When he finally spoke, however, he didn't mince words.
-"I wanted to express my absolute support for all the police officers and civil guards stationed in Catalonia, as well as for the immense majority of Mossos d'Esquadra who are there to restore legality and common sense.
-Unfortunately, faced with this roadmap-less madness, I can't think of any other measure than to apply Article 155, which I hope and wish will be used in a graduated and proportional manner," he added, endorsing the loss of self-government.
+When he vented, however, he didn't mince words.
+"I wanted to express my absolute support for all the police officers and civil guards stationed in Catalonia, as well as for the vast majority of Mossos d'Esquadra who are there to restore legality and common sense.
+Unfortunately, faced with this madness without a roadmap, I can't think of any other measure than to apply Article 155, which I hope and wish will be used in a graduated and proportional manner," he added, endorsing the loss of self-government.

-Just two months later, the National Police returned the compliments, congratulating him on winning the second edition of MasterChef Celebrity, where he faced another Catalan, actress Sílvia Abril.
-The menu that won him the competition included kingfish with tomato bread, woodcock with apple and corn gnocchi, and for dessert, passion fruit and apricot cream, mango ice cream quenelle, and a chocolate tree.
-The police officers who were housed on ships in Catalan ports waiting to be allowed to "act" and who ate frozen spaghetti and croquettes every day, as denounced by the unions, must have had less desire to congratulate him.
+Just two months later, the National Police returned the favor by congratulating him on winning the second edition of MasterChef Celebrity, where he faced another Catalan, the actress Silvia Abril.
+The menu that served him to win the competition included kingfish with tomato bread, a woodcock with apple and corn gnocchi, and for dessert, passion fruit and apricot cream, mango ice cream quenelle, and a chocolate tree.
+The police officers who were staying on boats in Catalan ports, waiting to be allowed to "act" and who ate frozen spaghetti and croquettes every day, as the unions reported, must have had less desire to congratulate him.

 Cargando